John McGavock Grider: World War I

 Grider registered for the draft during WWI on June 1, 1917, and entered the University of Illinois School of Military Aeronautics, Squadron F. He and a number of volunteers were transferred from U.S. military air service to the Royal Flying Corps' no. 2 School of Military Aeronautics at Christ Church, Oxford University.
 After advanced training in Ayr in Scotland John M. Grider, Elliot White Springs and Lawrence Callaghan were hand picked by the Canadian pilot, Billy Bishop who was in England to organize the No. 85 Squadron RAF.
 They were to fly the new S.E.5a fighter planes.

 Grider was shot down and killed on June 18, 1918.

 Diary

 Grider kept a diary of his experiences during the war.
-He wrote of the lives, details of rigorous training and the deaths of some the pilots either during training in England or in combat.
+He wrote about the rigorous training including the deaths of some pilots either during training in England or in combat.
 His training and combat experiences were no different than that of his fellow pilots, however, he is set apart by the records he kept between 1917 and 1918 In a few entries, he writes about his psychological state of mind and we see an early glimpse of signs of what is known today as PTSD.